Shell Mounds in Florida: Portals to the Past

 By Lisa M. Moten

 These curious Native American sites are scattered around the Sunshine State.
-In the modern era, many of these shell mounds in Florida were looted for road building; today the cherished relics are understood to be more than just slag heaps of mastodon teeth and bone.
+In the modern era, many of these shell mounds in Florida were looted for road building, but today the cherished relics are understood to be more than just slag heaps of mastodon teeth and bone.
 Some are pyramid-shaped and many were ceremonial.
 While most of the stories and rituals have been lost to time there is enough left to allow us to step back 1,000 years.

 Indian Temple Mound Museum